jjallaire/openai-evals-api/frameworks.md

 -   Extensibility mechanism for running evaluations against REST APIs or locally hosted language models.
 -   Registry of evaluations (typically defined using YAML) that can be extended via pull request from external contributors.

 Of particular interest here is not so much the base suite of evaluations, but rather the suitability of the underlying platform as a foundation for flexibly building, running, and recording new evaluations.
-Capabilities we are looking for include:
+Capabilities of particular interest include:

 -   Ability to develop and run new evaluations without forking/modifying the original repository
 -   Ability to add new model types without without forking/modifying the original repository